IUENIX/DLBDSMLUSL01-Machine-Learning-Unsupervised-Learning-and-Feature-Engineering/readme.txt

 Bottom row, third panel: "Were you aware of the options..." overlaps into "have you sought treatment..." (or similar) Bottom row, far right: title is also cut off / overlapping

 This happens because some of the previous employer questions kept their full long form column names they were not in the SHORT_LABELS dictionary built in the script.
 Those questions are real and meaningful for the cluster interpretation.
 They are what defines Cluster 2.
+A dictionary was thought to be benefitial to be implemented but a choice not to do so was taken in order not to make tagging changes from the data source.

 ----------------------------------